Collaboration95/Interests/coolIdeas.md

 > Want to Find the Shortest path between two topic pages on wikipedia , use the dataset from WikiPedia Link Tree Project and train
 > an Ml model and try to beat it !

+### <insert Catchy name>
+> Are you a person who avoids confrontation , and feel that your friend(s) is/are drifting apart ?
+> use the scrapper the to scrape and analyse metrics

 ~~If you find any of these ideas interesting and want to collaborate , feel free to contact me ~~